thejesht/machine_learning_projects/README.md

 telecom churn prediction

-involves use of machine learning and hyper parameter tuning techniques
+involves use of machine learning and hyper parameter tuning techniques to predict customer churn in a telecom company